 Born in Leicester, Clare studied at the Purcell School of Music for two years with the trumpet as her principal study.
 She then went onto study music for her undergraduate degree at Royal Holloway, University of London with an instrumental scholarship, and she graduated in 2014 with a first-class honours.
-In 2015, she then begun a Masters in composition at Guildhall School of Music & Drama studying with Matthew Kaner, graduating in 2018.
+In 2015, she then begun a Masters in composition at Guildhall School of Music & Drama studying with Matthew Kaner, graduating in 2018 with a Distinction, followed by a composition Fellowship until July 2019.
 She was generously supported by the Guildhall School Trust, a Vaughan Williams Bursary and she was also a Sydney Vale Scholar.

 Clare’s music has been heard on BBC Radio 3, performed by ensembles including musicians from the London Symphony Orchestra, London Philharmonic Orchestra, EXAUDI vocal ensemble, Plus-Minus Ensemble, and Psappha, and performed at venues including the Queen Elizabeth Hall (Southbank Centre), Wigmore Hall, Milton Court Concert Hall, Union Chapel, and at the Cheltenham Festival and Leeds Lieder Festival.
 She was also selected to be on the London Philharmonic Orchestra Composers Programme, which resulted in a new work for orchestra performed at the Queen Elizabeth Hall in July 2019, and was recently on Psappha’s Composing for Piano scheme in 2019/20.